dfki-ric/uxo-dataset2024/README.md

 - *aris_polar*: directory containing sonar images rendered in polar coordinates.
 - *aris_raw*: directory containing sonar images as recorded by the sonar.
 - *gopro*: directory containing gopro frames matching the sonar images.
 May be missing for some recordings.
 Not every sonar frame will have a gopro frame.
-- *aris_file_meta.yaml*: meta data recorded by the sonar for each recording.
+- *aris_file_meta.yaml*: meta data recorded by the sonar for each recording, see [aris-file-sdk](https://github.com/SoundMetrics/aris-file-sdk).
-- *aris_frame_meta.csv*: meta data recorded by the sonar for each frame.
+- *aris_frame_meta.csv*: meta data recorded by the sonar for each frame, see [aris-file-sdk](https://github.com/SoundMetrics/aris-file-sdk).
 - *gantry.csv*: positions of the gantry crane.
 The positions have been interpolated to the sonar frames' timestamps.
 - *notes.txt*: additional notes taken for the recordings.